carlalap/the-galactic-eatery/README.md

 For the backend, once our database <b>MongoDB</b> was in place and populated with data, we built our API to interact with our data.
 In this project, our API retrieves data from the database.
 We then mapped the database data to more useful models (just in case).
 Finally, we sent it back in an HTTP response using the correct status codes.
 During development, we used <b>Postman</b> to ensure our API was working properly.

-After integrating with the backend, we built a single-page frontend application that utilizes the API to present data to the user.
-The data displayed includes dishes categorized by their planet of origin across the galaxy.
+After integrating with the backend, we developed a single-page frontend application that leverages the API to display data to the user.
+Even though the backend categorizes different search endpoints, the frontend displays data featuring dishes categorized by their planet of origin across the galaxy.

 ## Tech Stack Used in this Project